openawg/openawg.github.io/_posts/2016-03-22-fresh-from-the-lab.md

 \[0\]: <a href="https://www.epa.gov/your-drinking-water/table-regulated-drinking-water-contaminants">EPA - National Primary Drinking Water Regulations</a>

 <h2>Further testing needed</h2>
-We have a list of further tests we would like to run on the water, and water testing is expensive, but you can help!
-We are launching our first Indiegogo campaign soon, and we’d love for you to be a part of this project.
+We have a list of further tests we would like to run on the water, and water testing is expensive, but you can help! <a href="https://igg.me/at/thechurchofwater">We have launched our Indiegogo campaign</a>, and we’d love for you to be a part of this project.

 VOCs (volatile organic compounds)
 <br>